LucidumInc/lucidum-deployment-seed/README.md

 # lucidum-ami-deployment-seed

-0. set variables is `terraform.tfvars`
+0. set variables in `terraform.tfvars`

 1. set secrets in boot script `boot_[*].sh` when not community edition